Embalming chemicals: Process

-Embalming fluid is injected into the arterial system of the deceased's abdomen and a trocar is inserted into the body cavity.
-The organs in the chest cavity and the abdomen are then punctured and drained of gas and fluid contents.
-Many other bodily fluids may also be displaced and removed from the body using the arterial system and in the case of cavity treatment aspirated from the body and replaced with a specialty fluid known as cavity fluid.
+Embalming fluid is injected into the arterial system of the deceased and blood is allowed to drain from the venous system.
+This is known as arterial embalming.
+Then, a trocar is inserted into the abdominal cavity.
+The organs in the chest, and abdominal, and pelvic cavities are then punctured and drained of gas and fluid contents.
+The body contents are then replaced with a specialty fluid known as cavity fluid.
+This is known as cavity embalming.

 Chemicals and additives

 It is important to distinguish between an arterial chemical (or fluid), which is generally taken to be the product in its original composition, and an arterial solution, which is a diluted mixture of chemicals and made to order for each body.
 Non-preservative chemicals in an arterial solution are generally called "accessory chemicals" or co/pre-injectants, depending on their time of utilization.

 Potential ingredients in an arterial solution include: